Does Greek yogurt cause diarrhea?

 This page is educational, not medical advice.
 Sudden, severe, or persistent symptoms deserve professional care.

 Regular Greek yogurt can still contain lactose, so it may be high FODMAP for lactose-sensitive people.
-Straining lowers some lactose, but it does not automatically make a regular tub safe.
+Straining lowers some lactose, but it does not automatically change a regular tub into a low-FODMAP option.

 Diarrhea can happen when some carbohydrates or sugar alcohols pull water into the gut or when a meal moves through too quickly.
 FODMAP load is one possible factor.